PelionIoT/mbl-tools/mbl-release-manager/README.md

-# Release manager Overview and Input
+# Release manager Overview
+## Initial Definitions
+* **MRR** - Manifest Referenced Repository - a repository referenced in a Repo manifest file (in the mbl-manifest repo).
+* **Arm MRR** - Arm owned Manifest Referenced Repository.
+* **Non-Arm MRR**	- Community (or Linaro / 3rd party) owned Manifest Referenced Repository.
+* **External Mbed Linux OS Managed repository** - any repository which is managed by The MBed Linux OS project, but is not an Arm MRR.
+In short, we call it here an **external repo**.
+* **Git branch** - a reference (represented as a name) to a commit in a chain of commits.
+A default branch is called master and points to the branch HEAD (which is the last commit).
+* **Git tag** - A tag represents a version of a particular branch at a moment in time.
+* **Git ref** - a git tag, local or remote branch is called a ref (short for a reference).
+Anything that points to a commit is called a Git ref, or just ref.
+* **Commit hash** - A Git commit can be represented by multiple ways.
+One of the ways to represent a commit is by its Full Commit ID - 40 hexadecimal characters that specify a 160-bit SHA-1 hash.
+* **revision** - A git Ref or a Commit hash.

 ## 1. Purpose of the Script
-This script receives an input JSON file from the user.
-It performs the next significant operations:
+release branch based on user-provided JSON configuration file

+This scripts is used in order to create a release branch based on a user-provided JSON configuration file.
+It modifies Google Repo manifest files in armmbed/mbl-manifest, and mbl-linked-repositories.conf in armmbed/meta-mbl.
+It then commits these two repositories, create a new branch/tag according to the provided JSON file and pushes all modifications to GitHub.
+In more details, it performs the next significant operations:
 1. Clones the repository mbl-manifest and checkout a specific input revision.
-2. Modifies selected XML manifest files in mbl-manifest root according to user input.
+1. Modifies selected Google Repo manifest files in mbl-manifest root according to user input.
 In particular, 'revision' attribute under 'project' is modified to match a new release branch/tag name.
-3. mbl-manifest changes are committed and pushed to remote, with  a new release branch/tag name given according to user input.
+1. mbl-manifest changes are committed and pushed to remote, with  a new release branch/tag name given according to user input.
-4. For each modified 'revision' in and XML file:
+1. For each modified 'revision' in a Google Repo manifest file:
   * If the repository which matches the 'project' name is an Arm-MRR - It is cloned from the current revision stated in the particular manifest file, then a new branch/tag is created (branching from/tagging on  that revision) and pushed to the remote.
   * If the repository is non Arm-MRR - it is only validated that such a new user input revision exists on remote.
-5. External Arm-managed repositories can be also  given as part of the input.
+1. External Arm-managed repositories can be also  given as part of the input.
 Those repositories are cloned from a user input revision.
 Then a new branch/tag is created according to user input and pushed to the remote.
-6. The repository meta-mbl holds mbl-linked-repositories.conf.
+1. The repository meta-mbl holds mbl-linked-repositories.conf.
 This file is updated according to new user input (This is only optional).
 If file is modified, a commit is done on this external Arm-managed repository and the new release branch is pushed to the remote (same process as stated in 5, but with a new commit).

 ## 2. How the script works
 #### General steps:
 1. Validate user input.
-2. Clone the manifest repository mbl-manifest according to user input and parse it's XML files into a database.
+1. Clone the manifest repository mbl-manifest according to user input and parse it's Google Repo manifest files into a database.
-3. Validate dependencies between user input and manifest files.
+1. Validate dependencies between user input and manifest files.
 Check for inconsistencies.
-4. Clone all repositories that needs to have commits and/or new branches (according to user input).
+1. Clone all repositories that needs to have commits and/or new branches (according to user input).
 This is done using multiple threads and waiting for a timeout.
-At the same time update XML files with the new revisions.
-Repositories are cloned per XML file name key, in a sub-folder.For example, for default.xml script clones into a folder called 'default'.
-Some XML files might have identical repositories with different input revision, that's why we do that.
+At the same time update Google Repo manifest files with the new revisions.
+Repositories are cloned per Google Repo manifest file name key, in a sub-folder.For example, for default.xml script clones into a folder called 'default'.
+Some Google Repo manifest files might have identical repositories with different input revision, that's why we do that.
 External repositories are cloned into the destination temporary folder root.
-5. Check if meta-mbl/conf/dist/mbl-linked-repositories.conf need to be updated.
+1. Check if meta-mbl/conf/dist/mbl-linked-repositories.conf need to be updated.
 Updated if needed, commit and push.
 Push is done even if conf file was not updated.
 In that case script will treat this repository such as every repository that needs to be changed (The only repository guaranteed to have a commit is mbl-manifest).
-6. Push all repositories.
+1. Push all repositories.
 This is done using multiple threads and waiting for a timeout.
-7. Print a summary of sagnificant operations.
+1. Print a summary of significant operations.

-#### Other capabilities worth to mention :
+#### Other capabilities:
-* Script created a temporary folder under /tmp/.
-By default, the temporary folder is not deleted.
-It is possible to delete this folder by adding option '-r' as an input.
-* It is possible to simulate pushing to the remote, by adding option '-s' as an input.
-This is a good way to check user input and the local repositories status in complicated inputs.
-* It is possible to be asked every time before script push to the remote.
-User can check before confirmation cloned repository status and validating every push manually.
-For that, add option '-d' as an input.
+* The `-r` option can be used when running the application to delete the working directory created under `/tmp`.
+* The `-s` option can be used to perform all operations except pushing to remote repositories.
+* The `-d` option can be used to request interactive confirmation before pushing anything to a remote repository.
+User may check the status of the local repository, validate changes and then confirm the push or exit the script.

 ## 3. How to use the script
+Assumptions:
-The script should always run on host.
-It is written for Python3.
+* The script should always run on a Linux host machine.
+* Python3 is installed (script was tested on Python 3.5.2).
+* The user has write access to Arm GIT repositories on GitHub.
+* virtualenv is used.
+Else, user needs to install in_place and gitpython packages.

-Here we will demonstrate how to run script using virtualenv. prerequisites :
+Here we will demonstrate how to run script using virtualenv.
+prerequisites:
-* Install pip3 :
+* Install pip3:
 ```
 $ sudo apt-get install python3-pip
 ```